DISIC/foss-contrib-policy-template/BestpracticesTemplate.md

 * README: description of project

-* CONTRIBUTING: contributing guidelines, how to get involved
+* CONTRIBUTING: contributing guidelines, how to get involved, and identifiction of license or agreement under which contributions are accepted

-* LICENSE: license of project
+* LICENSE: full text of outbound license of project

 * MAINTAINERS: list of project maintainers, usually have formal voting privileges